adambabik/express-route/README.md

 ## Usage

 Firstly, you need to define the routes.
-The route can be an object or an array of objects.
+The route can be a function, an object or an array of objects.
 They can be in one file or in many files.

 The simplest definition may look like this: